The CRL is due for completion in early 2024.

-This enabled our construction partner Downer Soletanche Bachy Joint Venture (DSB JV) to build the train tunnels under the Chief Post Office and Lower Queen Street.
+Construction partner Downer Soletanche Bachy Joint Venture (DSB JV) could then start to build the train tunnels under the Chief Post Office and Lower Queen Street.

 - the cut and cover tunnels up Albert Street from Customs Street to Wyndham Street

 - the pipe-jacking of a new stormwater pipe from Swanson to Wellesley Streets

 - the strengthening of the Orakei main sewer.

 These are being delivered by our construction partner, Connectus.